MegaManSec/JoshuaHu/menu/about.md

 In 2011, I became the head administrator and system administrator for a forum dedicated to the discussion of bug abuse, glitching, and hacking for the RuneScape MMORPG.
-Here, I header a team of two other administrators and five moderators to runt he forum.
+Here, I header a team of two other administrators and five moderators to run the forum.
 I continued to learn more about web exploitation, but this time from the defensive side, and learnt about system hardening.
 I wrote custom PHP code, found vulnerabilities in addons for the vBulletin software as well as the vBulletin software itself, and worked with software